JKAdministrator/reactToDoList/README.md

 git status

+# create a new branch

+git checkout -b <your-new-branch-name>

 # merge branch into main branch

-1. check with git status si on the correct branch (the father branch where you want to add/gmerge the son branch changes) 1.a) if not on the main branch, change the current (son) branch to the main (father) branch using git checkout -b <your-father-branch-name>
+1. check with git status si on the correct branch (the father branch where you want to add/gmerge the son branch changes) 1.a) if not on the main branch, change the current (son) branch to the main (father) branch using git checkout <your-father-branch-name>
 2. execute the command git merge <yout-son-branch-name>

 # deploy a firebase